rnov/Fibonacci-sequence/README.md

 Due to the simplicity of the project some of its logic is contained in the same package.

-It makes use of dependency injection pattern through composition to make the code more testable and maintainable.(polymorphism)
+It makes use of dependency injection (widely used in go) pattern through composition to make the code more testable and maintainable.

 ### Testing